pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 A third supposed issue is that firms post more than one vacancy per hire—which leads some to believe that some vacancies are fake since they do not result in a hire.
 But this is exactly [how firms behave in matching models](https://youtu.be/45W3coPEObY)!
 In these models, if a firm wants to recruit one worker this month but knows that a vacancy is only filled with probability 1/3, then the firm will post 3 vacancies to hire one worker in expectation.

-The key point is that in matching models, vacancies do not represent actual positions but *recruiting effort*—an effort to try to find workers through the matching process.
+The key point is that in matching models, vacancies do not represent actual positions but recruiting effort—an effort to try to find workers through the matching process.
 This is also what vacancies represent in reality, as ZipRecruiter's Julia Pollak explains in the CBS article:

 > When you have fewer candidates per opening, you have to be more creative.
 The high openings figure does partly reflect recruiting intensity, and not actual roles and seats and slots.